EmergingMarketWatch

 Exchange rate stability

-The rupiah depreciated a lot in the first half of the year, losing as much as 5-6% by early July, before reversing the trend since.
+The rupiah depreciated a lot in the first half of the year, losing as much as 5-6% by early July, before reversing the trend in Q3.
 It did particularly well in August and September, erasing the depreciation fully and in fact gaining 0.4% against the USD by mid-September.
 However, it resumed its downward trend since the Middle East tension escalated, particularly between Israel, Iran and Lebanon, which led to renewed pressure on EM currencies.

 Moreover, Trump's win in the US presidential election led to a surge of the US dollar, which put pressure on all EM currencies.
 Market expectations for the Fed's monetary polity also shifted towards a more gradual easing, as inflation is expected to remain elevated due to Trump's policy agenda.